-For details on how to create a BCA, see Adding or Editing a Bridged Call Appearance.
+For details on how to create a BCA, see Adding or Editing a Bridged Call Appearance on page 204.

 - 2. For the first user that will initiate and receive ringdown calls, do the following: - a.
 Program an IP phone button on the calling device for the first BCA extension. - b.
 When configuring the IP phone button, select Dial tone under No connected call action and then type the extension number of the second BCA in the Dial extension field.
+Note:

-NOTE: For complete details on how to program an IP phone button for a BCA extension, see Configuring an IP Phone Button for a BCA Extension.
+For complete details on how to program an IP phone button for a BCA extension, see Configuring an IP Phone Button for a BCA Extension on page 207.